kenjennings/Atari-Breakout76/README06GameScreen.md

 ![Screen RAM Use](ScreenMemoryUsage.png?raw=true "Screen RAM Use")

-The first red line is the top border.
-The seven lines that follow are the same and so repeat the same screen data.
+The first red line is the top border in Mode 9 which is 4 scanlines tall.
+The next line is also Mode 9 and so repeats the same screen data.

 The next two sections with five red lines each make up the numbers at the top of the playfield.
 There is only five rows of screen data each displayed three times to create numbers 15 scan lines tall.